GG-Computing/GG-OS-Installer/README.md

 # GG-OS-Installer
-A simple installer for the core GG:OS modules.
+A simple installer for the GG:OS and its core modules.